-Every two years, the National Water Commission carries out an assessment of progress in implementing the National Water Initiative.
+The National Water Commission carries out triennial (previously biennial) assessments of progress in implementing the National Water Initiative.

-The 2011 Biennial Review reported that:
+The most recent assessment, in 2011, reported that:

 Efficient market operation requires that water access entitlements be clearly specified, and that requires robust and transparent methods and processes for determining and announcing annual allocations of water.
 There is also a need for all market participants to have equivalent opportunity of access to market-sensitive information at the same time, to guard against insider trading or other situations in which some traders gain a market advantage by having prior access to allocation decisions.